-*Please Note: If you are purchasing tickets prior to the day of the show, a $3.00 discount per ticket will be applied at the shopping cart screen.
+*Please Note: If you are purchasing tickets prior to the day of the show, a $2.00 discount per ticket will be applied at the shopping cart screen for the Thursday performance and a $3.00 discount per ticket for the Friday and Saturday performances.
 Web fees apply for online purchases.

 Author, columnist, and comedian Steve Hofstetter is often called the hardest working man in show-business.
 With all due respect to the late James Brown.